-Supporting Principle: D(1) Determining Interventions
+Sub Principle: D(1) Determining interventions

-We w ill: (1) Deliver our three year corporate strategy and medium term financial plan through: Using research and data to inform recommendations on interventions to achieve our strategy; Seeking and responding to feedback from customers and stakeholders on our services; Agreeing annual priority actions that are key interventions for the forthcoming year; Funded service plan actions flowing from priority interventions agreed; Business case options appraisals.
-(2) Work with partners in delivering the NPMP priority ambitions for the special qualities of the national park.
+We will: (1) Deliver our five year Corporate Strategy and Medium Term Financial Plan through: Using research and data to inform recommendations on interventions to achieve our strategy; Seeking and responding to feedback from customers and stakeholders on our services; Agreeing annual priority actions that are key interventions for the forthcoming year; Funded service plan actions flowing from priority interventions agreed; Business case options appraisals.
+(2) Work with partners in delivering the NPMP priority ambitions for the special qualities of the National Park.
 (3) Work with communities through neighbourhood planning and other community planning processes and achieve our ambitions for special qualities.
-What evidence/assurance is in place? ٠ Agenda Planning Meetings and Committee work programmes; • Contract Procedure Rules and Procurement Strategy; • Effective procurement processes along with examples of smarter procurement and collaboration; • Programme of value for money reviews; National Park benchmarking; External Audit value for money conclusion; • Annual service and budgeting planning process identifying efficiency savings and different ways of doing things; • Disposal Guidance; • Resource Management Team business case process; • Financial Strategy; • Consultation results summarised in reports to decision makers;

-• Public Participation Scheme for all meetings of the Authority and its Committees.
+What evidence/assurance is in place? • • • • • • • Agenda Planning Meetings and Committee work programmes; Contract Procedure Rules and Procurement Strategy; Effective procurement processes along with examples of smarter procurement and collaboration; Programme of value for money reviews; National Park benchmarking; External Audit value for money conclusion; Annual service and budgeting planning process identifying efficiency savings and different ways of doing things; Disposal Guidance; Resource Management Team Meeting business case process; Financial Strategy; Consultation results summarised in reports to decision makers; Public Participation Scheme for all meetings of the Authority and its Committees; Corporate Plan KPI updates highlight actions and interventions with communities (including grants and progress on neighbourhood plans); Reporting on progress with NPMP through the NPMP Advisory Group with annual report to Members.

-Supporting Principle: D(2) Planning Interventions
+Sub Principle: D(2) Planning Interventions